 Phase 0 (Executive MBA) - This 4.5-day sprint course demystifies the fuzzy front end of starting businesses.
-Craig and his teaching partner, Professor David Schonthal, guide their students through an intense, 4.5-day journey where they design and launch a business in one week.
+Craig and his teaching partner, Professor David Schonthal, guide their students through an intense journey where they design and launch a business in one week.

 Art of Sales (online Coursera course) - Upon Craig's move to Kellogg, this course was ramped down in favor of his new Kellogg online courses.
-Within a year, this MOOC, "Massive Open Online Course", enrolled 40,000+ students with one of the highest ratings in the Coursera catalog to date.
+Within a year, this MOOC, "Massive Open Online Course," enrolled 40,000-plus students with one of the highest ratings in the Coursera catalog to date.

 Art of Sales: Mastering the Selling Process (online Coursera specialization) - Over three months in the Art of Sales: Mastering the Selling Process, participants learn how to segment customers, prospect, engage customers in conversation and move them through the sales process, then close the deal.
 Along the way, learners build a customized and powerful sales toolkit such that they always have the right tool for the right challenge.

 Mastering Sales: A Toolkit for Success (online Emeritus course) - Craig and his Kellogg team recently launched a powerful online course that is rapidly gaining momentum.
-Mastering Sales: A Toolkit for Success debuted at the end of 2019, and is a 10-week, certificate-earning online course led by Program Leaders trained by Craig.
+Mastering Sales: A Toolkit for Success debuted at the end of 2019, and is a 10-week, certificate-earning online course facilitated by program leaders trained by Craig.
 Throughout the online experience, participants build a 32-Tool Sales Toolkit to tackle any challenge they face.
 This is the most highly rated course on the Emeritus platform.

-In 2016, Craig was Clinical Professor of Entrepreneurship at the University of Chicago's Booth School of Business.
-He designed, developed and taught the award-winning course Entrepreneurial Selling, recognized by Inc. Magazine as one of the "Top Ten" courses in the U.S. He also taught one of the core entrepreneurship courses, Building the New Venture, and developed Chicago Booth's Building Leadership Capital course, a four-day, in-depth executive leadership course for senior executives.
+In 2016, Craig was clinical professor of entrepreneurship at the University of Chicago's Booth School of Business.
+He designed, developed and taught the award-winning course Entrepreneurial Selling, recognized by Inc. Magazine as one of the top 10 courses in the U.S. He also taught one of the core entrepreneurship courses, Building the New Venture, and developed Chicago Booth's Building Leadership Capital course, a four-day, in-depth executive leadership course for senior executives.
 Craig joined the Booth faculty in 2008.

 Awards & Recognition Craig is an award-winning professor and course designer, having won multiple teaching awards at two of the top 10 business schools in the world; Chicago Booth and Kellogg.